-Camile Pannu, et al., The Struggle For Water Justice in California’s San Joaquin Valley: A Focus on Disadvantaged Unincorporated Communities, UC Davis Center for Regional Change (Feb.
+Camile Pannu, et al., The Struggle for Water Justice in California’s San Joaquin Valley: A Focus on Disadvantaged Unincorporated Communities, UC Davis Center for Regional Change (Feb.
 2018) p.
 31; Sarah Acquah, Mara Allaire, Disparities in Drinking Water Quality: Evidence from California, Water Policy, vol. 25, no. 2 (Feb.
 3, 2023) p.
 82 (a copy of these studies are in the administrative record for this proceeding).

 Nonpoint Source Policy, p.
 16.